CARTAvis/carta-controller/docs/src/almalinux8_instructions.rst

     The ``carta`` user should not be in the ``carta-users`` group. ``carta-users`` should only be assigned to the normal user accounts.

 .. note::
-    As we install the beta version of the carta_backend in a non-standard location, please remember to change the path to the carta_backend executable in the custom sudoers file:
+    As we install the version of the carta_backend in a non-standard location, please remember to change the path to the carta_backend executable in the custom sudoers file:

    .. code-block:: bash

-      carta ALL=(%carta-users) NOPASSWD:SETENV: /opt/carta-beta/bin/carta_backend
+      carta ALL=(%carta-users) NOPASSWD:SETENV: /opt/carta/bin/carta_backend

 7. Set up the user authentication method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~